 Master of Science in Project Engineering

 Some schools offer graduate programs in project engineering and management for engineers or manufacturing professionals who are interested in moving into positions of management.
-The programs include advanced instruction in leadership, entrepreneurship, and safety management and often do not require students to complete a thesis.
+The programs include advanced instruction in leadership, entrepreneurship, and safety management.

 Individuals should have an educational background in engineering or manufacturing as well as professional experience in the field.
 Some schools seek to reach out only to students who are also working professionals.

 Master's degree programs in project engineering and management offer core courses in financial, human resources, and safety management as well as electives that pertain to certain sectors of the engineering field.
 Some examples of core and elective courses are listed below: